emsterdam1/anRNAlab-Protocols/General/Western-Blotting.md

 **1.** Make up 2X Transfer Buffer in 10% methanol.
 (100 mL 20X, 100 mL methanol, 800 mL water)

-**2.** Cut membrane and whatman paper to size appropriate to transfer apparatus (this can be done in bulk ahead of time).
+**2.** Cut membrane and whatman paper to size appropriate to transfer apparatus.

 **3.** Place membrane in transfer buffer to equilibrate for at least 5 minutes.

-**4.** Set up transfer sandwich in buffer (anode, mesh/foam, 2X whatman paper, gel, membrane, 2X whatman paper, mesh/foam, cathode).<br/>
+**4.** **Transfer sandwich** (anode, foam, 2X whatman, gel, membrane, 2X whatman, foam, cathode).<br/>
-Each part should be submerged in buffer before adding to stack, and air bubbles should be purged at each step with a roller.<br/>
+Submerge each part in buffer before adding to stack, and remove air bubbles with a roller.<br/>
-The goal is maintaining tight unmoving contact between the gel and the membrane throughout transfer.<br/>
+The goal is maintaining tight contact between the gel and the membrane throughout transfer.<br/>
-_Note: If you set up the sandwich in set of containers, you can recover any excess buffer and filter for re-use.
+_Note: Set up in a way that you can capture spill-over.
+Filter extra used buffer for re-use._

 **5.** Once assembled, transfer proteins to nitrocellulose at voltage and time specific to your apparatus.<br/>
 _For example: [Idea Scientific's](http://ideascientific.com/) genie blotter achieves good transfer at 24V for 1 hour._<br/>
-_Note: proteins of different sizes sometimes require higher or lower voltages at varying times to transfer efficiently._
+_Note: proteins of varying sizes might require higher or lower voltages at varying times to transfer efficiently._

 **6.** Disassemble sandwich and dispose of methanol waste (in appropriate container).<br/>
 Place blot protein-side up in container and rinse with water.
-Always keep protein-side up through probing.
+Keep protein-side up throughout probing.

 _**Optional Ponceau Staining.**_
   i.
 Stain blot with Ponceau S solution.
 Cover and remove quickly (< 1 minute).<br/>
   ii.
-Rinse with water a few minutes at a time until transfer efficiency is clearly visible.
+Rinse with water a few minutes at a time until transfer efficiency is visible.
 This can be imaged for reference.<br/>
 _Note: Ponceau S solution can be re-used.
 Pour back into bottle._<br/>
   iii.
 Blots can be cut into separate pieces (for multiple antibodies and targets of varying size).<br/>
   iv.
 Wash all blots with TBS-T until the Ponceau stain is removed.<br/>